10 Easy Steps to Set Up Fulfilment by Merchant

 9. Offer shipping options customers want

 Customers like to have choices on when and how they want their purchases delivered.
 Some want it as fast as possible, others are happy to pay less for one week deliveries.
-Have processes in place where each order is fulfiled according to the customer’s wishes
+Have processes in place where each order is fulfilled according to the customer’s wishes.

 10. Stock labelling and inventory warehousing

-Locating stock in a warehouse can be the biggest time-waster and can jeopardise the order fulfilments if not organised properly. fulfilment organisations are able to do this for you, but if you are storing products on your own you should have a stock labeling and storage plan in place
+Locating stock in a warehouse can be the biggest time-waster and can jeopardise the order fulfilment's if not organised properly.
+Fulfilment organisations are able to do this for you, but if you are storing products on your own you should have a stock labelling and storage plan in place

 Given some of these complexities of using the FBM model it makes sense to pay a potentially comparable amount to let Amazon manage fulfilment for you.
 This is known as the FBA model and you can also check out how to set up your FBA business in 10 steps if you click on this link.